MicrosoftDocs/visualstudio-docs/docs/python/publishing-python-web-applications-to-azure-from-visual-studio.md

 ---
-title: "Publishing a Python App to Azure App Service from Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 09/27/2017 ms.reviewer: ""
+title: Publishing a Python App to Azure App Service from Visual Studio | Microsoft Docs
+description: How to publish a Python web application directly to Azure App Service from Visual Studio, including the necessary content for the web.config file. ms.custom: "" ms.date: 09/27/2017 ms.reviewer: ""